370126/DingHub/README.md

 # DingHub

-This are the coursework exercises for **Advanced Bioinfomatics**, which consist of:
+These are the coursework exercises for **Advanced Bioinfomatics**, which consist of:

 1. Genome Assembling, SNP calling, etc.